DBL-App-development-2023-G7/musicmap/README.md

 |-|-|-|
 | <img src="https://user-images.githubusercontent.com/30039677/233595517-63a6a17d-5b64-46ae-ba51-21f51b2cf33f.jpg"  width="250" /> | <img src="https://user-images.githubusercontent.com/30039677/233597244-29571b59-7491-46f6-b957-5e039715fc7d.jpg"  width="250" /> | <img src="https://user-images.githubusercontent.com/30039677/233595512-b9f4e806-5d95-4447-b014-aabc71b76dd8.jpg" width="250" /> |

-<h2>User scenario</h2>
+<h2>User scenarios</h2>

+<h3>Creating a MusicMemory</h3>

-We will describe the scenario of a user that does not have an account and would like to share a MusicMemory for everyone to see it.
+We will describe the scenario of a user that does not have a MusicMap account and would really like to share a MusicMemory.
 The user will create a MusicMap that has a photo, location and a song attached to it.
+The user is required to have a Spotify account.

 1. The user installs the app on a valid phone. (check ![requirements](#requirements))
 2. The user creates a new account.
-3. The user goes into the settings by clicking on the profile icon and then on the cog icon.
+3. The user navigates to the settings by clicking on the profile icon and then on the settings icon.
 4. The user links their Spotify account with the MusicMap profile.
+5. The user notifies an admin that he wants to use the Spotify features.
+  5.1 **REQUIRED** because the app is still in **DEV** mode, we would require to send a formal letter to Spotify to make all the features work without this step)
+  5.2 We have to add the user's Spotify email in the Spotify dashboard.
-5. The user goes to the main screen.
+6. The user goes to the main screen.
+7. The user navigates to the post screen using the bottom navigation bar.
-6. The user creates a MusicMemory.
+8. The user creates a MusicMemory.
-  6.1 The user takes a picture.
+  8.1 The user takes a picture.
-  6.2 The user chooses a song
+  8.2 The user chooses a song.
-  6.3 The user clicks on the post button.
+  8.3 The user clicks on the post button.
-7.
+9. The user should see the post they created on the both the feed and map screens.
+10. Other users should see their post.

+<h3>Enjoying MusicMemories</h3>
+We will describe the scenario of a user that does not have a MusicMap account and would really like to enjoy some MusicMemories.
+The user should be able to see all the MusicMemories that were posted in the past 24 hours.
+If the user does not see any posts it means that there were no posts made in that time period.
+The user is **NOT** required to have a Spotify account.

 <h2>Building</h2>